petros-d/docs/enterprise/cli-reference.md

 ### Usage

-Run `astro dev logs [flags]` to start tracking logs for your Scheduler or Webserver in your CLI terminal window.
+Run `astro dev logs [flags]` to start tracking logs for your Scheduler, Webserver, or Triggerer in your CLI terminal window.

 ### Flags